eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/application_menu.rst

 Application Menu
 ################

-The application menu bar provides access to all operations in *Fast DDS Monitor Pro*.
+The application menu bar provides access to all operations in *DDS Monitor Pro*.
 It is divided into five groups: **File**, **Add**, **Edit**, **View**, and **Help**.

 .. figure:: /rst/figures/screenshots/application_menu_pro.png